Love Is Like: Background

-On April 7, 2025, Maroon 5's lead singer Adam Levine confirmed on The Tonight Show Starring Jimmy Fallon that the band was planning on releasing an album coming "over the summer".
+On April 10, 2024, Maroon 5's lead singer Adam Levine announced on The Tonight Show Starring Jimmy Fallon, that the band are working on an album, while during on their Las Vegas residency.
+The following year, Levine again confirmed with host Jimmy Fallon that the band was planning on releasing the album coming "over the summer".
 He also revealed that the album would precede a tour starting "in the fall-ish".
-On June 23, Maroon 5 officially announced their eighth studio album Love Is Like for release on August 15.
+On June 23, Maroon 5 officially announced their eighth studio album, Love Is Like, for release on August 15.
 It is the band's first album in four years since Jordi (2021).
-They also announced a US arena tour in support of the album beginning on October 6 in Phoenix and ending November 25 in Detroit.
+They also announced a US arena tour in support of the album beginning on October 6 in Phoenix and ending November 25, 2025, in Detroit.
+The tour continued between 2026 and 2027, with Central America in May, Europe in June and July, South America in August and November 2026, and Asia in January and February 2027.
+Artists were announced and served as the tour's opening acts including OneRepublic, Jess Glynne, Bradley Simpson, Ella Eyre, Voilà, and Only the Poets in Europe.
+It is set to conclude on February 12, 2027 in Singapore, comprising 54 dates.
 Levine stated that, for the album, the band decided that it was time to start writing as a collective again, wanting to re-capture the vibe they had when they first began.
 Lead guitarist James Valentine said that, while the band decided to pull back from using outside producers in the beginning, they didn't fully cut them out, though the first five tracks the group wrote for the album were mainly written between just the members.